grafana/grafana/docs/sources/tutorials/alerting-get-started-pt2/index.md

 {{< figure src="/media/docs/alerting/get-started-digram-instance-grey.png" max-width="1200px" caption="Alert Instances in the Context of an Alert Rule" >}}

 In this scenario, each time-series is evaluated independently against the alert rule.
 It results in the creation of an alert instance for each time-series.
-The time-series corresponding to the desktop page views meets the threshold and, therefore, results in an alert instance in **Firing** state for which an alert notification will be sent.
+The time-series corresponding to the desktop page views meets the threshold and, therefore, results in an alert instance in **Firing** state for which an alert notification is sent.
 The mobile alert instance state remains **Normal**.

 ## Notification policies